azzarip/food-explorers/content/emails/Adventures/Paris/SecondBistrot.md

 ---
-subject: "Bistrots are not only for traditional french food"
+subject: "Bistrots Are the New Fine Dining in Paris"
 ---

 Dear Food Explorer,